checkmarx-ts/CxUtils/user-type-migration/readme.md

 # Limitations

-* Externalized team assignment is not supported in this process.
+* Externalized team and role assignment is not supported in this process.
 If you need these features you should first migrate your users and then begin using whatever features of the users' new authentication type you require.

 * This approach works with CxSAST 8.9 HF7.